-QPAC® produces significantly lower residue after firing, providing improved thick-film product performance, and can be decomposed efficiently during short firing processes at relatively low temperatures.
+QPAC® produces significantly lower residue after firing, providing improved thick-film product performance.
+The binder decomposes efficiently during short firing processes at relatively low temperatures.
 QPAC® has been used for several years in thick film pastes that provide metallization to substrates such as Aluminium Nitride and Barium Titanate.
-It is an ideal binder system for Cu and Ni metallization and its benefits have been demonstrated in multilayer ceramic capacitors (MLCC) and LTCC.
+It is an ideal binder system for Cu and Ni metallization, and its benefits have been demonstrated in multilayer ceramic capacitors (MLCC) and LTCC.

-QPAC® binder systems have burn-out efficiency as good, or better than other binder materials such as ethyl cellulose.
-It can be formulated to provide the required viscosity characteristics giving it high resolution for screen-printing applications.
+The QPAC® binder systems have burn-out efficiency as good or better than other binder materials such as ethyl cellulose.
+It can be formulated to provide the required viscosity characteristics giving it a high resolution for screen-printing applications.

-- QPAC®’s viscosities and molecular weights can be custom-tailored for specific solution or paste requirements.
+- Viscosities and molecular weights can be custom-tailored for a specific solution or paste requirements

-- Both grades of QPAC® are naturally “tacky” and their degrees of plasticity can be adjusted as necessary.
+- Both grades of QPAC® are naturally “tacky,” and degrees of plasticity can be adjusted as necessary

-- QPAC® binders provide excellent green strength and adhesion to substrates.
+- Excellent green strength and adhesion to substrates

 - Upon decomposition, QPAC® leaves very low ash residue with the complete burn-out of carbon.

-- QPAC® decomposes completely between 220°C and 350°C, which can be as much as 100°C below the decomposition temperatures of other binders.
+- Decomposes completely between 220°C – 350°C, which can be as much as 100°C below the decomposition temperatures of other binders

 - Solar Inks

 Empower Materials technical support team can provide assistance with customer formulations.